 Explore your values, interests, skills and passions.
-Take stock.
+Use this time to take stock.
 Where have you been so far, and what do you want to do next?
 Perhaps you want to find similar work to your last job, move into a new career, change industry, retrain, upskill or find a new job.
 Work out your skills and achievements and their value in the current job market.